Eric Zeier

-Eric Royce Zeier (born September 6, 1972) is a former American football quarterback.
-In his six years in the NFL, he played for the Cleveland Browns (1995), Baltimore Ravens (1996–1998), and the Tampa Bay Buccaneers (1999–2000).
-He is a former record-setting quarterback and Heisman Trophy candidate at the University of Georgia, where he set 67 school records and 18 S.E.C. records.
-In 1994, he became the most prolific passer in the history of the Southeastern Conference as well as only the third quarterback in NCAA Division I history to throw for more than 11,000 yards in his career.
-He earned All-Academic S.E.C. honors in 1992 and 1993 and was named UGA Team Captain in 1993 and 1994.
+Eric Royce Zeier (born September 6, 1972) is an American former professional football player who was a quarterback for six seasons in the National Football League (NFL).
+He played college football for the Georgia Bulldogs, setting 67 school records and 18 Southeastern Conference (SEC) records.
+In 1994, Zeier became the most prolific passer in SEC history as only the third quarterback in NCAA Division I history to throw for more than 11,000 yards in his career.
+He earned All-Academic SEC honors in 1992 and 1993 and was named UGA team captain in 1993 and 1994.
+He was selected by the Cleveland Browns in the third round of the 1995 NFL draft, spending his entire career as a backup.
+He started a number of games in the NFL for the Browns, Baltimore Ravens and Tampa Bay Buccaneers.

-Zeier continues his affiliation with UGA by serving as the color analyst at away games for the University of Georgia Bulldogs radio network and during the Tailgate Show and half time during home games.
+Zeier continued his affiliation with UGA by serving as the color analyst at away games for the University of Georgia Bulldogs radio network, and following the retirement of Larry Munson, was the permanent color analyst from 2009 to 2025.
+He also featured on the Bulldog Tailgate Show and half time during home games.
 He currently resides in his hometown of Marietta, Georgia.

-Career history

-High school
+Early life

-Zeier started his career at Heidelberg American High School in Heidelberg, Germany in the fall of 1988 where he led them to a championship his sophomore year.
+Zeier was born on September 6, 1972 in Pensacola, Florida.
+He is of German descent on his father's side of the family.
+Zeier started his career at Heidelberg American High School in Heidelberg, Germany in the fall of 1988, where he led them to a championship his sophomore year.
 He played point guard for the varsity basketball team and short stop for the varsity baseball team as well.
 His father coached the baseball team and was a colonel in the Army.
-The family made a strategic move to Marietta, Georgia in 1990 transferring to Marietta High School in Marietta, Georgia.
+The family made a strategic move to Marietta, Georgia in 1990, transferring to Marietta High School.
 His #15 jersey was retired at the school.
+In 2022, he was inducted into the Georgia High School Hall of Fame as part of the inaugural class.